aigarius/static_blog/blog/2026/07/05/making-of-group-photo.md

 The next is the final processing in [GIMP](https://packages.debian.org/search?keywords=gimp).
 Think of it like a large and complex project - do as much as possible in separate layers, save often.

-Fixing wrongly stiched faces and also putting yourself into the photo are very similar activities in the end.
+Fixing wrongly stitched faces and also putting yourself into the photo are very similar activities in the end.
 Just the scale and the source differ.
 For yourself you just cut out yourself (upper torso is enough) from the separate photo.
-For corrupted face, choose one of two intermediate images that the Hugin created where the face is transformed, but not yet merged (with a different version of itseld).
+For corrupted face, choose one of two intermediate images that the Hugin created where the face is transformed, but not yet merged (with a different version of itself).
 In either case crop the photo to roughly the interesting size and put roughly in the right spot as a separate layer on top of the group photo background.
 Reduce the opacity of the small layer to 30-40% and zoom in to 400%.
 With that it is much simpler to position the layer with pixel precision.
 Then all you need to do is add a layer mask to this layer and paint it just right.
 Basically in layer mask black means transparent and white means non-transparent.
 So you need to *just* make everything that is you have white mask and everything that is not you have black mask.
 And smudge the border